ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0011-bangkok-post-comment-ecology.md

 | Cryptic     | 33                 | 5.5%    |
 | **Top 5 total** | **367**        | **61.2%** |

-These five users account for **61.2%** of all comments that remained published.
+These five users account for **61.2%** of all comments that survived moderation.
-Their contributions are consistently **aggressive, polarizing, or extreme‑right in tone**, and they receive **poor reader ratings**, yet their comments remain visible.

 ### **Interpretation**
-This long‑standing pattern in the *Postbag* section suggests:
+This long‑standing pattern suggests:

 - **editorial tolerance** for high‑volume, polarizing voices
 - **systematic removal** of analytical or nuanced commentary